2 x 45-minute Periods

 Depending on needs, this lesson can be split and taught in two 45-minute periods.
 With a 15 minute break seperating two sessions for a break or clean-up.
 An additional 15 minute session at the end is for clean-up.

-Alternatively to letting students cut straws, use a stockpile of trimmed straws, both 1/2 and 1/3 the size of a full length straw, and set aside for students to use for future projects.
+Alternatively to letting students cut construction pipes, use a stockpile of trimmed construction pipes, both 1/2 and 1/3 the size of a full length one, and set aside for students to use for future projects.

 Fine-tune motor skills with tools and assembling materials together.